Foods and Supplements for Dull and Dry Skin

 Here are some supplements that will help supply or complement a diet rich in the foods that we just mentioned:

 - Vitamin C: This is one of the best supplements for your skin because it revitalizes it and makes it brighter, as well as helping it regenerate.
 You should take vitamin C in small doses throughout the whole day, because if you take a high dosage your body will eliminate the excess through urine.
 That is why it’s impossible to have an overdose of it.
 It will also help raise your defenses.

 - Organic Silicon: Silicon is essential for regenerating your skin.
 In this case, we recommend taking it in its organic form.

 - Collagen: More and more we hear about collagen supplements that will help improve your skin’s texture and firmness.
 Collagen is an essential protein not only for your skin but also for your muscles and joints.
-We recommend taking it only after 40 years of age.
+We recommend that only over 40s take it.